 Even though your loved one or you may have been partially at fault for causing an accident or injury that led to the death, you are not necessarily barred from a recovery under Illinois law.

-If the victim’s fault is more than 50 percent of the cause of his or her death, neither a survival nor a wrongful death lawsuit can be pursued.
+If the victim’s fault is more than 50 percent of the cause of his or her death, neither a survival nor a wrongful death case can be pursued.
 However, if the victim’s fault is not more than 50 percent of the cause, damages can be recovered.
 However, those damages would be reduced in proportion to the victim’s fault.

 Additionally, in a lawsuit, the fault of those survivors seeking to recover damages is taken into account.
 If a survivor’s fault contributes more than 50 percent to the cause of death, a recovery is barred.
 If not, the survivor may recover damages.
 However, those damages would be reduced in proportion to the survivor’s degree of fault.